jihor/step-by-step-mapper/README.md

 }
 ```
 ###### Registry
-Registry is also most easily defined as an anonymous class (it's a shame abstract classes can't be implemented as labdas ;) ):
+Registry is also most easily defined as an anonymous class (it's a shame abstract classes can't be implemented as lambdas ;) ):
 ```
 @Bean
 public QueryableConverterRegistry registry() {